LocuraDU/DU-Locura-Screens-And-Signs/README.md

-> **Warning**
-> As of release 1.0 HTML on screens and signs is off by default.
+:heavy_exclamation_mark: | As of release 1.0 HTML on screens and signs is off by default.
 You will need to enter settings and enable them.

-:bangbang: | This is important
 :---: | :---

 > **Warning**